CarolinaIgnites/gameFrame/readme.md

     class - string - CSS identifier referenced by .<class> in GameFrame lookup (optional)

     src - string URI - URI specifying initial image of the circle (optional)

+    bounce - float - the coefficent of restitution, from 0-1.0.
+1 is most bouncy, default 0.5 (optional)

+    friction - float - the coefficent of friction, from 0-1.0.
+1 is frictional, default 0.5 (optional)

     r - number - radius of the circle